earthly/ebook-creator/contents/9_repeatable.md

 We will focus primarily on the glue layer of your builds.
 The stuff that brings everything together - maybe it packages things up for releases, or maybe it prepares packages for deployment, or perhaps it is simply a script that the CI definition calls into.

 This is a diagram we sometimes use to describe the glue layer.
-In this article, we'll be focusing on the Dockerfile, Makefile, and Bash parts of that glue layer.
+In this chapter, we'll be focusing on the Dockerfile, Makefile, and Bash parts of that glue layer.
 Not having a glue layer can make CI failures difficult to reproduce, or for other teams unfamiliar with the language-specific build tooling to effectively create the right environment to run builds.

 ![The glue layer](./images/6/glue-layer.png)\